 CEDAR draws on the expertise of a wide range of scientific disciplines at the MRC Epidemiology Unit, including behavioural science, biostatistics, epidemiology, health economics, health geography, and nutrition research.

-We want our research to be used to develop and evaluate public health interventions, and be guided by the needs of public health practice.
+Research in this area is being used to develop and evaluate public health interventions, and is guided by the needs of public health practice.
 We work with public health organisations, schools, charities and a range of government, policy and guidance bodies.